fe-aug23-team4/nice-gadgets/README.md

 <br />

-To get started, you need to mount the repository locally and run the next command:
+To get started, you need to clone the repository locally and run the next command:

 ```
 npm install